-Home to 1.53 million people, Munich is the third-largest city in Germany.
+Home to 1.55 million people, Munich is the third-largest city in Germany.
 It is one of the industrialized world's growing metropolises and is particularly attractive to young, well-educated adults.
-Forecasts indicate that the resident population will exceed the 1.6 million mark in 2018.
-Local population growth is also being accompanied by a higher birth rate, which has been steadily increasing for the past nine years.
-The proportion of foreign nationals – 27.6 percent – is one of the highest in Germany.
+Forecasts indicate that the resident population will exceed the 1.7 million mark in 2022.
+Local population growth is also being accompanied by a higher birth rate, which has been steadily increasing for the past ten years.
+The proportion of foreign nationals – 28.3 percent – is one of the highest in Germany.
 People from a total of 180 countries live in Munich, cementing its character as an open-minded city of diversity and tolerance.

 Real estate market

 Alongside London, Paris and Berlin, the Munich property market ranks as one of the most important in Europe.
-In 2015, turnover in the housing, industrial real estate and office property markets added up to a total of EUR 12.6 billion – 20% more than in the preceding year.
+In 2016, turnover in the housing, industrial real estate and office property markets added up to a total of EUR 12.9 billion, a new record figure and 3% more than in the preceding year.

-Data from Colliers International put office space turnover in Munich at 756,700 m² in 2015.
-This figure too marks a substantial year-on-year gain of 22%.
-All of Germany's other six key office locations – Berlin, Düsseldorf, Frankfurt/Main, Hamburg, Cologne and Stuttgart – likewise experienced positive development and saw vacancy rates decline in 2015.
-Munich's vacancy rate fell from 5.1% in the previous year to 3.8%.
+Data from Colliers International put office space turnover in Munich at 780,300 m² in 2016.
+This figure marks a year-on-year gain of 3,1%.
+All of Germany's other six key office locations – Berlin, Düsseldorf, Frankfurt/Main, Hamburg, Cologne and Stuttgart – likewise experienced positive development again and saw vacancy rates decline in 2016.
+Munich's vacancy rate fell from 3.8% in the previous year to 3.0%.

-On the housing market, the average first-time rent for good-quality housing rose to a new peak of EUR 16.60/m², once again the highest figure in any German city.
-The year-on-year increase of 3.75% was similar to that witnessed in 2014.
+On the housing market, the average first-time rent for good-quality housing rose to a new peak of EUR 18.39/m², once again the highest figure in any German city.
+The year-on-year increase of 6,9% was especially high compared to that witnessed in 2014 at 3.75%.

 The continuing influx of new arrivals and vigorous demand for real estate on the capital market are making living space in Munich both scarce and expensive.
 The City of Munich is responding proactively by stepping up the construction of subsidized housing and accelerating the relevant administrative procedures.
 Since 2011, considerable time and money has been invested to build an average of around 6,600 new apartments per year in Munich.
+In 2016 there were at least 7.800 new apartments finished.
 At the same time, rents in all price categories continue to rise in and around the city.